AB-1139

 Key Takeaways

-• Expands CEQA exemptions to allow county park agencies to approve public access for nonmotorized recreation.
+• Expands CEQA exemptions to allow county parks to approve public access for nonmotorized recreation activities.

-• Requires public meetings and 30-day notices before approving changes to recreational access.
+• Mandates public meetings and 30-day notices before approving changes to recreational access.

 Summary

-Assembly Member Rogers proposes expanding California Environmental Quality Act (CEQA) exemptions for public access projects to include county park agencies, building upon existing provisions that currently apply only to park districts and the Great Redwood Trail Agency.
+Assembly Member Rogers proposes expanding California Environmental Quality Act (CEQA) exemptions for public access projects in park and open space areas to include county park agencies alongside existing exemptions for park districts and the Great Redwood Trail Agency.
+The legislation modifies requirements for approving these exemptions, replacing the need for consistency with adopted plans with a new mandate to develop natural resource management plans.

 Key Dates